 Another tool, which is the key to the improved running time, is a new \emph{hop set} construction.
-An $(h, \epsilon)$-hop set of a graph $G=(V, E)$ is a set $F$ of weighted edges such that the distance between any pair of nodes in $G$ can be $(1+\epsilon)$-approximated by their $h$-hop distance (given by a path containing at most $h$ edges) on $G'=(V, E\cup F)$ (see \Cref{sec:prelim} for details).
-The notion of hop set was defined by Cohen \cite{Cohen00} in the context of parallel computing, although it has been used implicitly earlier, e.g. \cite{UllmanY91,KleinS92} (see \cite{Cohen00} for a detailed discussion).
-The previous \sssp algorithm \cite{Nanongkai-STOC14} was able to construct an $(n/k, 0)$-hop set of size $kn$, for any integer $k\geq 1$, as a subroutine (in~\cite{Nanongkai-STOC14} this was called {\em shortest paths diameter reduction}).
-In this paper, we show that this subroutine can be replaced by the construction of an $(n^{o(1)}, o(1))$-hop set of size $O(n^{1+o(1)})$.
+An $(h, \epsilon)$-hop set of a graph $G=(V, E)$ is a set $F$ of weighted edges such that the distance between any pair of nodes in $G$ can be $(1+\epsilon)$-approximated by their $h$-hop distance (given by a path containing at most $h$ edges) on the graph $H=(V, E\cup F)$ (see \Cref{sec:prelim} for details).
+The notion of hop set was defined by Cohen \cite{Cohen00} in the context of parallel computing, although it had been used implicitly earlier, e.g., \cite{UllmanY91,KleinS97} (see \cite{Cohen00} for a detailed discussion).
+The previous \sssp algorithm \cite{Nanongkai-STOC14} was able to construct an $(n/k, 0)$-hop set of size $kn$, for any integer $k\geq 1$, as a subroutine (in~\cite{Nanongkai-STOC14} this was called {\em shortest paths diameter reduction}\footnote{This follows the notion of shortest paths diameter used earlier in distributed computing \cite{KhanP08}}).
+In this paper, we show that this subroutine can be replaced by the construction of an $(n^{o(1)}, o(1))$-hop set of size $ n^{1+o(1)} $.